-- Looney Tunes and Merrie Melodies: Too many to count, particularly for Wile E. Coyote and Sylvester the Cat.
+- Looney Tunes and Merrie Melodies: Too many instances to count, particularly for Wile E. Coyote and Sylvester the Cat.
 Of course, given that these are cartoon characters, "death" may be too strong a word...

-- Perhaps Wile E.'s most famous death making this trope came in the final segment of the extended (infamous) catapult gag in "To Beep or Not to Beep."
+- Perhaps Wile E.'s most famous death making this trope came in the final segment of the extended (infamous) catapult gag in "To Beep Or Not To Beep."
 After trying in vain to unjam a stuck, loaded catapult (this after he already had been crushed five times by the boulder), which he hopes to use against his longtime nemesis the Road Runner, Wile E. finally does get it freed only not realizing it until he sees himself fast approaching a large rock formation.
-After doing an Oh, Crap, Wile E. and the boulder smash through the formation, crushing the still presumably conscious Coyote; the boulder eventually hits a network of high-voltage power lines and, while he somehow avoids electrocution, Wile E. and the rock is slung all the way back on top of the catapult's arm, which then plops him to the ground, and the boulder finally crushes the Coyote to death.
+After doing an Oh, Crap!, Wile E. and the boulder smash through the formation, crushing the still conscious Coyote; the boulder eventually hits a network of high-voltage power lines and, while he somehow avoids electrocution, Wile E. and the rock is slung all the way back on top of the catapult's arm, which then plops him to the ground, and the boulder finally smashes him.

-- The death that most fits this trope for that bad ol' puddy tat, Sylvester, is probably "Satan's Waitin''," where a satanic version of Hector the Bulldog exploiting the notion that "cats have nine lives" goads the cat into chasing Tweety into the most violent of situations.
-He falls from a tall building, is crushed beneath a steamroller, scared to death in a fun house, shot multiple times in a shooting gallery and slams into a low-clearance entrance of a roller-coaster tunnel.
+- The death that most fits this trope is probably for that bad ol' puddy tat, Sylvester in "Satan's Waitin'," where a satanic version of Hector the Bulldog exploiting the notion that Cats Have Nine Lives goads the cat into chasing Tweety into the most violent of situations.
+He falls from a tall building, is crushed beneath a steamroller, scared to death in a fun house, shot multiple times in a shooting gallery, and slams into a low-clearance entrance of a roller-coaster tunnel.
 With just one life left, Sylvester decides that chasing Tweety isn't worth it and initially avoids the trope-fulfilling death.
 Unfortunately, he decides to move into a double-enforced bank safe on the day two crooks use nitroglycerin to blow open the safe and rob it of its contents.
-After the explosion, Sylvester and the crooks are headed down below.
-Once of the crooks tells his partner that he used too much nitro.
-"Now he tells him!" mutters a battered but disgusted Sylvester.
+After the explosion, Sylvester and the crooks are seen going to Hell.
+One of the crooks tells his partner that he used too much nitro.
+"Now he tells him!" mutters a battered and disgusted Sylvester.

 - Other characters - both the regular Looney Tunes and Merrie Melodies gang, and one-off characters have also suffered cruel deaths.
 One example of the one-time character suffering this fate was the villain taking a (presumed) Karmic Death in the 1951 short "Chow Hound."
-Here, a cruel, merciless bulldog uses two unwilling patsies a cat and a mouse in a scheme to obtain dinner from various masters.
+Here, a cruel, merciless bulldog uses a cat and a mouse as unwilling patsies in a scheme to obtain dinner from various masters.
 After holding the cat and mouse hostage for weeks to elicit large rewards for their return to various "masters," the dog purchases a butcher shop and proceeds to eat everything in sight until he is severely bloated and unable to move.
 At a veterinarian clinic, after two doctors diagnose the case as "a distinct case of overeating," the cat and mouse march in to begin enact the trope.
 The cat speaking for the only time in the film menacingly says, "This time, we didn't forget the gravy" (referring to all the times the cat was forced to obtain dinner only to get smacked because it didn't include gravy); the mouse places a large funnel into the dog's mouth and smiles as the cat begins to pour the contents of an institutional-sized canister of gravy into the funnel.
 The nervously perspiring dog mutters "no" several times but is helpless to stop them as the picture irises out over the sound of the dog gurgling.
 It is presumed that sometime after the iris out, the dog slowly suffocates to death.
 Or pops, this is a cartoon after all.

-- Oh, you want a truly horrific death in South Park?
-Chef's death, from the episode "The Return of Chef" is solid terror and fits firmly to this trope: first burned by the fire, then falls into some rocks, then impaled on a stick, then a bear and a leopard will begin to dismember the face and body, ripping an arm and a leg off.
-Worse, in an attempt to want to save, the Super Adventure Club members shoot accidentally.
+- South Park: Chef's death, from the episode "The Return of Chef" is solid terror and fits firmly into this trope: first burned by the fire, then falls into some rocks, then impaled on a stick, then a bear and a leopard begin to dismember the face and body, ripping an arm and a leg off.
+Worse, in an attempt to want to save, the Super Adventure Club members shoot him accidentally.
 Plus Chef craps himself.